 - 1. Start the Tracking Hub and then immediately close it. - 2.
-Go to the configuration folder (the default path is C:\ProgramData\vizrt\VizTH \Cfg) and edit the file BaseConfig.xml.
+Go to the configuration folder (the default path is C:\ProgramData\vizrt\VizTH\Cfg) and edit the file BaseConfig.xml.

-Note: Note: BaseConfig.xml is a XML-formatted text-file.
-When editing the file, be sure to use a text editor such as Notepad(++) or similar, and save it as a text-formatted file.
+- BaseConfig.xml is a XML-formatted text-file.
+When editing the file, be sure to use a text editor such as Notepad(++) or similar, and save it as a text-formatted file. - 3.
+In the fields VizAdapter="xxx" TrackingAdapter="xxx", specify the adapter names or IP adresses.

-In the field ActualNetworkAdapter="192.168.0.10", specify the actual IPaddress for the network adapter the Tracking Hub is using.
 Tip: You can view the IP-addresses in use by the server by opening a command prompt and enter the command ipconfig.